deficollective/deficollective.github.io/content/english/blog/ef-grants.md

 With increased resources and awareness, DeFiScan will have all it needs to grow its coverage, awareness, and mindshare in the DeFi ecosystem.

-All major protocols will eventually be reviewed, and with their decentralization status neutrally documented: there will be no more surprises.
+All major protocols will eventually be reviewed, and with their decentralization status neutrally documented, there will be no more surprises.
 The DeFi Collective's support of stage 1 and 2 protocols means that **all incentives are now in place to maximize the number and TVL share of maximally decentralized protocols.**

 We are thankful to the Ethereum Foundation for proactively recognizing the value of the technical information delivered by DeFiScan.This support is a testament to DeFiScan's pivotal role in driving the decentralization of the DeFi landscape, and we are honored to be advancing this mission within the Ethereum ecosystem.
 We are also thrilled to see this grant implemented shortly after the [Ethereum Foundation’s first sizable deployment of assets](https://x.com/ethereumfndn/status/1889978208986280031) in the DeFi ecosystem.